9th Grade

 Every day in Physical Science, Mrs. Suttles gives the 9th graders a "Question of the Day".
 That day's question was "An ocean wave is an example of _____ wave."
 The answer was surface wave.
 The students had a test over chapter seventeen in their Physical Science book, but before doing the test, they practiced on Blooket.
 The test began at 1:40, and while the students work on it, Mrs. Suttles organizes assignments.

-Within 10 to 15 minutes, all 9th graders are done with their test.
+Within 10 to 15 minutes, all 9th graders were done with their tests.
 They said it was easy.
 During the time a few were working, 6th graders came in and put their computers on charge, before leaving as quickly as they came.
 After the test, Mrs. Suttles showed the class a video of a bridge in the Philippines being flipped over and over by a typhoon.
 For the rest of the class period, the students worked on worksheets/textbook activities with partners.
 And that is a 9th grade science class at First Academy.

 The Ninth Grade is celebrating fall with October Madness.
 They began with 64 poems about everything from fall to death to childhood.
 The 64 were gradually narrowed down to the Sweet Sixteen, then to the winning poem, "Knoxville, Tennessee" by Nikki Giovanni, which surprisingly, beat out "Perfect" by Ed Sheeran and "A Thousand Years" by Christina Perri.
 Now the freshmen are writing their own fall poems, which must include three stanzas, a symbol, and a shift.